zarkle/data-structures-and-algorithms/README.md

 # Data Structure & Algorithms
 A repository for all things data structures and algorithms!

-## Installation
-Follows a standard GitHub workflow for cloning and requiring implementations using Python.
-Clone the repo to your machine.
-Begin a new virtual environment with Python 3 and activate it.
+This repo contains all the data structures and whiteboard challenges done in the CF 401 Python course.

 ## Table of Contents
 1. Data Structures